paragraphs by THVV unless indicated

 - Criticized and refined the initial design, and selected a subset of the ideal solution for first implementation, through a series of design and management conversations.
 The revised design was ideally documented in MSPM sections or MCBs or MTBs, but not always.
 Sometimes, after publication of an MTB, we held design review meetings and published follow-up MTBs describing issues raised and their solution.
 Depending on the size of the project, more or fewer documents would be written.
 This was the exciting part.

-- Obtained formal approval for the feature.
+- Obtained formal project approval for the feature.
 At first, this was from Bob Daley.
 Later, from the Multics Change Review Board.
 There might be iteration at this point.
+In order to get approval from the MCR Board, draft user documentation was required and reviewed.

 - Implemented, debugged, and tested a first version.
 More design iteration happened sometimes during this process, and sometimes additional design documents were produced.
 If major changes to the original design developed during coding, additional MCRs were sometimes submitted.

-- Submitted a change request form to the system integration team, who rebuilt the code, checked that system performance wasn't hurt, and installed it on the exposure system.
-(This is important: programmers couldn't push code into the integration system; the integration team pulled it in and could reject it if it didn't work.)
+- Submitted a change request form to the system integration team.
+The "yellow form" required signoff from the code auditor, the documentation group, and the development manager.
+(Later these submissions were done electronically using Multics.)
+The integration team rebuilt the code, ran a standard bemchmark to check that system performance wasn't hurt, and installed it on the exposure system.
+(This is important: programmers couldn't push code into the integration system; the integration team pulled it in, and could reject a change that didn't work.)
 User-ring changes could be installed while the exposure system was running; hardcore changes were packaged as an MSS system.
 One or two MSS systems a week for hardcore changes was a typical rate.

 - Observed how the new code worked in practice, and repeated the process to enhance it, to simplify the design, to meet new or newly understood requirements, or to implement more of the original ideal.